-Many popular streaming services like Hulu and Netflix add Black movies and shows to their catalogs during February to celebrate Black History Month.
+Many popular streaming services like Hulu and Netflix add Black movies and documentaries to their catalogs during February to celebrate Black History Month.
 Check out this list of 12 Black films to watch during Black History Month.

 Attend or Support a Black History Month Event

 Many schools host Black History Month events during February.
 Celebrations are often planned by Black student unions on campus.
-You can contact your school's Black student union to see if it needs assistance with planning an event, or with promotion, marketing, or funding.
+You can contact your school's Black student union to see if it needs assistance with planning an event or with promotion, marketing, or funding.

 Donate to an HBCU

-An HBCU is a historically Black college or university.
-These institutions play a critical role in educating Black students and activists, and dismantling racial injustice.
+Historically Black colleges and universities (HBCUs) play a critical role in educating Black students and activists and dismantling racial injustice.
 However, many HBCUs lack traditional revenue sources that other types of colleges benefit from.

 In 2020, MacKenzie Scott, the former wife of Amazon founder Jeff Bezos, donated over $500 million to various HBCUs.
 You can donate to an HBCU by going directly to a school's website.
-And you don't have to be an alumnus to donate to an HBCU.
+And you don't have to be an alum to donate to an HBCU.

 Listen to Black Podcasts

-Supporting a Black-owned podcast is a great way to help creators increase viewership and podcast ratings.
+Supporting a Black-owned podcast is a great way to help creators increase their listeners and podcast ratings.
 Black podcasters talk about a variety of subjects, including pop culture, travel, and business.
 Check out this list of 10 enthralling Black podcasts for college students.